CJRoshi/Rubiks-AI-Solver/readme.md

 # **Welcome to RubiksNet!**

-RubiksNet is a small project from the North Andover High School Engineering Club that uses Deep Learning (in the form of a Convolutional Neural Network) to try to solve a Rubik's Cube.
+RubiksNet is a small project from the North Andover High School Engineering Club that uses Deep Learning (in the form of a Convolutional Neural Network) to try to solve a Rubik's Cube from *your* image input.

 The project is **not released yet**, but it will be soon.